Mackey 2-functors and Mackey 2-motives: A strict presentation and a calculus of string diagrams

 is a Mackey square whenever~$i$ is faithful, where $\Delta=\langle \Id,\Id,\id_{i}\rangle$ is the unique 1-cell $H\to (i/i)$ such that $\pr_1\Delta=\Id_H$, $\pr_2\Delta=\Id_H$ and $\gamma \Delta =\id_{i}$:

 The point here is not to redo the latter computation, which already happens in~$\GG$, but to show that string diagrams allow us to rigorously keep track of \emph{all} the information in the 2-cells of~$\Spanhat$, which can otherwise be quite overwhelming if written out in full using cell diagrams.
+We begin by translating \eqref{eq:def-Delta} into oriented strings (later, the identity 1-cells $\Id_H$ will be mostly omitted or denoted by a dotted line):

+Note that there is also a version of this identity with $\gamma^{-1}$ instead of~$\gamma$.
 Now we compute as follows, where as usual we highlight at each step the areas where the action is about to happen:

 Then we conclude with the relations $\pr_1\Delta = \Id_H = \pr_2\Delta$ of \eqref{eq:def-Delta}. \end{Exa}

 \bigbreak